JacobD4676/JacobD4676.github.io/README.md

 # JacobD4676.github.io
+Hi there!

-Welcome to my programming portfolio hosted on GitHub Pages!
+Welcome to my programming portfolio hosted on GitHub Pages.
 Thanks for stopping by.

+My name is Jacob, and I’m an aspiring software engineer with a passion for cybersecurity.
+I'm deploying this portfolio as part of my software engineering journey.
+I plan to add additional projects as I become more proficient with programming.

-This portfolio is being deployed for educational/learning purposes.
-Feel free to reuse any code in this respository; we can learn together!
+Feel free to reuse any code in this respository!

-Some of the projects in this respository were created by following alongside online courses (see HTML comment(s) at the top of each webpage for attribution).

 Have a great day,
 Jacob